May 31, 2023

 Try integrating social learning into your office culture.
 Encourage learning about each other’s different identities and expressions to make room for better communication and collaboration.

-It may seem like an obvious answer, but because of the (often violent) history of racism, this DEI topic isn’t talked about in an upfront manner.
-To eradicate racism in the workplace, you have to know what it looks like, and more importantly where it comes from.
+It may seem like an obvious answer, but because of the (often violent) history of racism, this topic isn’t talked about in an upfront manner.
+To eradicate racism in the workplace, you have to know what it looks like and, more importantly, where it comes from.

-Disability awareness is a critical DEI topic because people with disabilities have very specific needs, and those needs are often physical.
+Disability awareness is a critical DEI topic because employment rates for people with disabilities are rising.
+It’s up to about 21% in the US in 2022.
 To ensure safety and productivity in the workplace, employees must be trained to be sensitive to the different possible impairments.
 Sometimes impairments are not obvious, while others manifest only in certain situations.

 Awareness is the first step to recognizing and stopping discriminatory practices and behavior.
 If you don’t already have a training program on disability awareness, create one and collaborate with your team.
 If you already have one, strive to make it better.
 Aim for continuous improvement to make sure your company culture is as inclusive as it can be.